Adding VTEC to your D14, swapping heads

 Below a recent picture of my engine bay is shown.
 In the background the Skunk2 stuff is visible and in the foreground a Simota aero form is seen.
 I bought this intake second-hand for its inlet tube so I could re-install the IAT sensor again for more constant temperature measurements.
 I tried the filter element with its fake carbon shield.
 The filter has a smaller filter area compared to classical open air filters and it has a very sharp edge on its inside (why can’t some of these manufacturers not bother to make a proper entry!?).
 So I figured the filter installed would be disappointing, but actually I have a very good feeling that no power is lost.
 On the other hand this filter could be installed more firmly (my old open air filter seems to have bend the metal a bit on the chassis were it was connected) and the looks are quite nice… I keep it this way.
 Maybe try to get a more descent filter.

-Finally I bring you people my Skunk2 results, many know it already by email contact or so, but a year ago I reached 145.1 bhp.
-Time and priority on my site was low, but here is the dyno:
+Finally I bring you people my Skunk2 cam results, many know it already by email contact or so, but a year ago I reached 145.1 bhp using a Skunk 2 stage 1 cam for D16Z6 and valves + retainers to enable 8100 rpm.
+Time and priority on my site was low, but here is the dyno.
+The filter element in the mean time has been upgraded by an bigger K&N element to make sure the losses there are a minimum.

 Unfortunately the S2 cam did not fit in my D16Y8 head right away, a small bit of material needed to be cut away for the 2nd and 3rd cylinder VTEC lobes.
 After installing the cam I installed Skunk2 springs and retainers so revs could go up to 8100 rpm.
-I planned to change the pistons (and compression ratio) and rods in 2008 to target 9000 rpm.
-However the purchase of a second Civic with B16B (which I over revved already to 9500 rpm hehehe) limited my budget for 2008 and 2009.
-Hopefully the D14 keeps staying alive and maybe 2009/2010 we get those inside.
+Right now it is 2020 and the engine still runs like its new…

 With this setup I did enter a ¼ mile sprint contest, however no improvement was found!
 I still needed 16.0 seconds to reach the other end and the top speed was down from 144 kmh in 2006 to 137 kmh in 2008.
 Only reasons I can think of are: I dyno tuned with an adjustable FPR, later on I had CRX2 come over and map my ECU to use the OEM FPR.
 Mayby in that process something went wrong, but it didn’t feel that way.
 The other reason is that the car has been lowered by D2 springs (and aligned).
 In the past the back of the car was raised a few cm, I undid that by lowering the car to equal 12 cm ground clearance for and aft.
 Mayby that had such an impact on aerodynamics?
 Re-dynoing and re-aligning are considered.